SovereignCloudStack/events/EclipseCon2023/ClusterStacks.md

 ## Objectives of the presentation
-Attendees will be enabled to create, update and delete SCS compliant standardized Kubernetes clusters on various cloud providers using ClusterAPI based ClusterStacks
+Attendees will be enabled to create, update and delete SCS compliant standardized Kubernetes clusters on various cloud providers using ClusterAPI based ClusterStacks.
+Furthermore awareness for the necessity for digital sovereign infrastructure is raised.

 ## Description
 ### Summary
-See how to create standardized Kubernetes-clusters to provide a sovereign container layer using SCS ClusterStacks
+See how to create standardized Kubernetes-clusters to provide a digital sovereign container layer using SCS ClusterStacks

 ### Detailed overview
 The Sovereign Cloud Stack (SCS) is built upon the shoulders of giants: With